xcerox/CalcGame/README.md

 3. **Micrometer Tracing**: Implements `io.micrometer[tracing-bridge-brave]` for distributed tracing and observability across services.

 ---
-Explore, contribute, and enjoy building with CalcGame!
+Explore, contribute, and enjoy building with CalcGame!!